sergio-matos-tech/java-fundamentals/README.md

 ## 📚 About the Course

-The **"Java Completo"** course is a comprehensive guide to Java programming, covering topics from beginner to advanced levels.
+The **"Java Completo"** and **Maratona Java** courses are a comprehensive guide to Java programming, covering topics from beginner to advanced levels.
 It emphasizes Object-Oriented Programming (OOP) and practical projects to build a solid foundation in Java development.
-The course is designed for students, professionals, and enthusiasts who want to learn Java for academic or professional purposes.
+The courses are designed for students, professionals, and enthusiasts who want to learn Java for academic or professional purposes.

 ### 🧠 What I Learned
 - **Java Basics**: Syntax, data types, control structures, and more.